 The second option is that you could print out an address label and stick it on the envelop.
 This method takes a little more time, but is much neater and professional looking.

 Step 5: Be Sure to Include a Return Address!

 This may sound obvious, but you will also need to include your return address on the envelope.
 Again, this can either be written on with a black marker or stuck on with a return address label.
 Your return address will go on the top right corner of the envelop and should be smaller writing or a smaller label than the publishing company’s address that is in the middle of the envelope.

 Helpful Tip: Keep consistent.
 If you write the publishing company’s address in marker you should also write the return address in marker.
 If you are using labels, use them for both the publishing company’s address and your return address.
 The goal is for the envelope to look as neat, uniform and professional as possible.

 Once you have your stack of documents and your manila envelop addressed, open it and slide the entire stack into the envelop, face down.

 You need to insert your documents in this direction because when the it is opened the back of the envelope will be facing the editor and when he or she pulls your documents out, they should pull everything out face up, with your SASE on top.
 Next seal the envelop and fasten the metal clasp.

 If your package contains more than 30 pages you need to use a cardboard mailing box, rather than an envelop.
 The size of the box will depend on how large the stack of papers you are sending is.
 If you go to the post office they will show you the appropriate box to use.

-You now know everything there is to know about mailing in a manuscript.
-But wait!
-There’s more!
-Now that you know what to do, you need to know what NOT to do.
-Check out our article, 10 Things you Should NEVER do when Submitting a Manuscript, to avoid these mistakes.
+Now that you know everything there is to know about mailing in a manuscript, you need to know what NOT to do: Check out our article, 10 Things you Should NEVER do when Submitting a Manuscript, to avoid the most common manuscript submission mistakes.